-In this integrated arts program, participants rotate daily through the creative components, as they collaborate on a creative showcase that combines all of their artistic experiences.
-The schedule balances indoor and outdoor activities and gets kids engaged in an immersive and age-appropriate way.
+In this integrated arts program, participants rotate daily through the creative components as they collaborate on a creative showcase that combines all of their artistic experiences.
+The schedule balances indoor and outdoor activities and engages kids in an immersive and age-appropriate way.

-Designed specifically for children ages 5-7, participants will rotate daily through creative components that emphasize arts & crafts, music, and performing arts.
+Designed specifically for children ages 5-8, participants will rotate daily through creative components emphasizing arts & crafts, music, and performing arts.
 Outdoor activities complement and balance the creative focus to provide a well-rounded, immersive, and fun experience.
 Each activity is led by a dedicated team of counselors whose background and passion are in youth development.
-The bonus of having the opportunity to work with a choreographer, art director, and music director, in the creative components, brings an invaluable depth of knowledge and years of experience to this program.
+The bonus of having the opportunity to work with a choreographer, art director, and music director, in the creative components brings an invaluable depth of knowledge and years of experience to this program.

 This full-day program operates from 9:00-4:00 daily.
-Bus transportation and extended day are also available.
+Bus transportation is available.

-Legendary Creatures!: Mermaids, dragons, and werewolves, oh my!
-Campers are in for a real adventure this week as they access every ounce of their creativity to bring these creatures (and more!) to life through art and performance.
+On Safari: Lions, Tigers, and Giraffes, oh my!
+Campers are in for a real adventure this week as they access every ounce of their creativity to bring the savannah (and more!) to life through art and performance.
+See the daily schedule.

-Around the World!: We can’t wait to learn more about art and culture from around the world this week!
-Campers will learn from each other as they share art and performance from their own cultures as well as explore a new art form each day!
+Around the World: We can’t wait to learn more about art and culture from around the world this week!
+The campers will learn from each other as they share art and performance from their own cultures and explore a new art form each day!
+See the daily schedule.